Hardware Rich Development

 Journeys in Engineering

 Jarvis has a largely mobile career path: while working on structural engineering CAD automation, he had the opportunity to work as a contractor for Tesla’s manufacturing team which he took with a confident, “Yeah, I can figure out how to do this.”
 He then went on to apply his software skills for manufacturing data automation, and was fortunate to be a part of Model 3’s early manufacturing map.
-After this, he joined many former team members at Cloudkitchens on a newly-formed Hardware Engineering team where he worked on interesting technology for commercial kitchens operations as well as order handling.
+After this, he joined many former team members at CloudKitchens on a newly-formed Hardware Engineering team where he worked on interesting technology for commercial kitchens operations as well as order handling.

 Those experiences built the foundation for the kind of systems thinking he brings to Quilter: breaking through complex, and highly technical ecosystems to make things work together often without a map.